Help! Do I take my child to the emergency center or urgent care?

 - Vomiting or coughing up blood

 For those conditions that require immediate care but are not life threatening, families should seek care for their child at a pediatric urgent care clinic.
-Texas Children’s Urgent Care currently has 11 locations (Cinco Ranch, East, Fairfield, Kingwood, Main Campus, Memorial, Pearland, The Heights, The Vintage, The Woodlands and West Campus) offering high-quality, efficient and affordable patient care during evenings and weekends, in convenient, community locations.
+Texas Children’s Urgent Care currently has 11 locations (Cinco Ranch, East, Fairfield, Kingwood, Main Campus, Memorial, Pearland, The Heights, The Vintage, Panther Creek and West Campus) offering high-quality, efficient and affordable patient care during evenings and weekends, in convenient, community locations.

 Texas Children’s Urgent Care is equipped to treat the following conditions: